IceWizard7/frostbyte-cpu/README.md

 - Drag and drop the Assembler file into the dashed-outline box
 - Press "Generate Schematic"
 - Move the resulting Program\_\[Time\] file into .minecraft/config/worldedit/schematics
-- Download the CPU from the world download (Will be added soon)
+- Download the CPU from the [world download](https://www.planetminecraft.com/project/frostbyte-a-16-bit-minecraft-cpu-with-just-redstone/)
-- Go to the coordinates XYZ (Will be added soon).
+- Go to the coordinates 64 152 389.
 You should be standing on a redstone lamp.
 - Run //schem load Program\_\[Time\]
 - Run //paste -as
 - Run //update